metalbear-co/mirrord.dev/content/docs/managing-mirrord/security/index.md

 You can define [policies](/docs/managing-mirrord/policies/) that prevent stealing (or only prevent stealing without setting a filter) for selected targets.
 Let us know if there are more features you would like to be able to limit using policies.

-## How can I limit people from using mirrord OSS (avoiding/skipping the operator)
+## How can I prevent users from using mirrord without going through the Operator?

-When the mirrord CLI attempts to start, it automatically checks for the existence of an operator and utilizes it if available.
-However, if the user lacks access to the operator or if the operator doesn't exist, mirrord falls back to "OSS mode."
-In OSS mode, mirrord attempts to create an agent and operate independently.
+When the mirrord CLI starts, it checks if an Operator is installed in the cluster and uses it if it's available.
+However, if the user lacks access to the Operator or if the Operator doesn't exist, mirrord attempts to create an agent directly.

 Limiting mirrord OSS usage cluster-wide isn't straightforward since mirrord operates by leveraging generic Kubernetes functionality.
 However, adhering to robust security practices typically renders mirrord OSS unusable.

-If you want clients to automatically fail when attempting to use mirrord without the operator, you can modify the mirrord.json file as follows:
+To prevent clients from attempting to create an agent without the Operator, you can add the [following key](/docs/	reference/configuration/#root-operator) to the mirrord configuration file:

 ```json
 {